Distributed Safe Control Design and Probabilistic Safety Verification for Multi-Agent Systems: Distributed Safe Control Law

+{ \begin{rem} Algorithm \ref{al:dcbf} capitalizes on the primal-decomposition algorithm in \cite[Algorithm RSDD]{notarnicola2019constraint}, however, with several key extensions.
+First, the relaxation penalty in the cost includes a new quadratic term.
+This renders the cost function strongly convex, allowing for superior convergence properties and ensuring uniqueness of the minimizer across iterations.
+Moreover, for every agent $i\in\{1,\ldots,N\}$, each CBF constraint $e\in\mathcal{C}_i$ is relaxed by an individual relaxation variable $\rho_{ie}$.
+On the contrary, \cite[Algorithm RSDD]{notarnicola2019constraint} uses one relaxation variable for all the constraints.
+Multiple relaxation variables enable stricter satisfaction of CBF constraints across iterations.
+This is especially important when a particular $\rho^k_{ie_1}$ is significantly larger than the other ones $\rho^k_{ie_2},e_2\in\mathcal{C}_i\backslash e_1$.
+It should also be noted that Algorithm \ref{al:dcbf} is applicable to the case where $\mathcal{G}$ is divided into several sub-networks $\mathcal{G}_e,e\in\{1,\ldots,E\}$, while \cite[Algorithm RSDD]{notarnicola2019constraint} only deals with a single network.
+This becomes of importance for multi-agent applications where safety constraints are typically defined on several sub-networks. \end{rem} }

-Among different types of distributed optimisation algorithms, \cite[Algorithm RSDD]{notarnicola2019constraint} is selected here for its ability to guarantee almost-safety in iterations.
+Among different types of distributed optimization algorithms, primal-decomposition methods, firstly proposed by \cite[Algorithm RSDD]{notarnicola2019constraint} is selected here for its ability to guarantee almost-safety across iterations.
 This is realized by allocating the auxiliary variables $\boldsymbol{\lambda}$, while balancing the safety requirement to every agent.
-We say ``almost" here since additional relaxation variables are introduced in every local optimisation problem for feasibility.
-In high-frequency applications, the algorithm may stop before reaching convergence.
-When the relaxation variables $\boldsymbol{\rho}^k=0$ for a $k>0$, then for any $e=1,\ldots,E$ we have that
+We say ``almost" here since additional relaxation variables are introduced in every local optimization problem for feasibility.
+In {applications that require high control frequency}, the algorithm may stop before reaching convergence.
+When the relaxation variables $\boldsymbol{\rho}^k=0$ for a given $k>0$, then for any $e\in\{1,\ldots,E\}$ we have that

-which implies that the CBF constraints are satisfied with any control input solving \eqref{eq:dcbf} at iteration $k$.